pvlasov/cv/docs/cover-letter.md

 The instantiation process will check the signatures and will fail if, say, a model object which is supposed to be signed by a security team is not signed, the signature is invalid (it was modified after it was signed), or it is signed, but not by the security team's private key.

+In [Collaborative Decision Making as Code](#collaborative-decision-making-as-code) experts and decision makers may sign their analysis and decisions captured as models.

 For models which are loaded from multiple source repositories one option to implement signing is to mimic jar signing - have a build process which is triggered on repository push.
 The build process would load the model from source files, e.g. YAML, inject signatures, store to XMI, and then publish a jar with the model to a Maven repository.
 Downstream models would have the signed model jar as their pom dependency and load the model using the ``classpath://`` URI scheme.